Complete your COVID Screening

 Communication during Camp

-Telephone:We have one phone line at camp, which is used by our main office.
-If a camper inquires about calling home, we will reach out to parents first before having them make a call home.
+Telephone: If a camper inquires about calling home, we will reach out to parents first before having them make a call home.
 If a child is struggling with homesickness, we will call or email you to let you know how they are feeling and come up with an action plan together (i.e. setting up phone calls, going home for a night, etc.).
 In case of emergency calls, to or from parents, the camp director or office staff will relay messages as quickly as possible and have your child talk to you if needed.

 Email Your Camper: Email credits can be purchased, allowing you to send one-way emails to your child.
-These emails are printed out and delivered so campers do not have a way to respond.
+These emails are printed and delivered so campers do not have a way to respond.
 Click here to go to our camper email page for instructions on how to email your child or how to purchase an email credit package.

 We do not encourage parents and family to visit during the week.
 If a child is homesick, a visit by family is usually not helpful.
 As well, other campers who are feeling homesick and are aware of the visit may request similar privileges and in most cases, this is not possible and can be upsetting.
 We encourage family to spend as much time on arrival as they feel necessary.